 Adding fresh flowers to your hair doesn’t have to look hippyish or like you’re en route to a festival.
-Keep it simple and choose two or three white or ivory blooms that complement your dress then nestle a pop of colour in between.
+Keep it simple and choose two or three white or ivory blooms that complement your dress then nestle a pop of color in between.
 Pastel tones really set off blonde and red hair while brunettes and black-haired brides should embrace brights.
-Pinch some straight from your bouquet or check out Pinterest for more inspiration.

 Headgear doesn’t have to mean a veil.
 Add a lace appliqué over an understated style like a low bun and you’ll be instantly transformed into a 20s-esque flapper.
 You’ll find plenty of adornments on Etsy, and just remember the key is in the positioning.
 Keep it to one side of your style and you won’t have to risk any dad jokes about it looking like a doily.

 A halfway point between up and out of your face and sexy and undone, a fishtail plait that’s been pulled out and tousled screams nonchalant bride.
 It makes the perfect base for adding accessories or a veil, or leave it as is and choose some glitzy ear garb instead. & Other Stories will have your back on that front.

 It’s fashion, but we like it.
 Simple yet striking, part your hair in the center then use a large-barrelled tong like GHD’s nocturne soft-curl tong to create large waves.
 Keep the hair in chunky sections and always wrap it the same way around the tong to nail that neat, uniform finish.
 Scoop to the side and secure just under your earlobe, then add a long, straight ribbon that finishes below the pony.